 Bunions form at the base of the big toe, causing lumpy deformities that can make even a single step painful.
 People with bunions face significant difficulties in finding shoes that fit comfortably, and over time, they can develop very painful arthritis in the joint.
-As a top-rated podiatrist in Parker, Colorado, Dr. Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their expert team help patients at Colorado Foot + Ankle Sports Medicine relieve bunion pain and restore normal joint shape and function, using both conservative and surgical bunion-treatment options based on each patient’s unique needs for optimal outcomes.
+As a top-rated, double-board certified podiatrist in Parker, Colorado, Dr. Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their expert team help patients at Colorado Foot + Ankle Sports Medicine relieve bunion pain and restore normal joint shape and function, using both conservative and surgical bunion-treatment options based on each patient’s unique needs for optimal outcomes.

 A bunion is a bony lump or projection that forms at the base of your big toe joint, typically as a result of the upper portion of your toe being pressed inward toward the neighboring toes.
 As the top of your toe is pushed inward, the joint is gradually displaced, becoming: